sshivanijoshi/KPMG-challenges/challenge1/Readme.md

 Shifting the security to the left, I will be desiging the infrastuture with one VPC with 4 subnets with combination of private and public for various layers.
 In addition to that there will be a bastion host and a NAT gateway for the admins to have access to the infrastructure.
 I am also going to create a Auto scaling group across two availbality zones for fault tolerance and high availablity (Real SLA of 99.99%).
-Below is the proposed architecture in the intrest of time, I hjave borrowed it from this [link](https://medium.com/the-andela-way/designing-a-three-tier-architecture-in-aws-e5c24671f124)
+Below is the proposed architecture in the intrest of time, I have borrowed it from this [link](https://medium.com/the-andela-way/designing-a-three-tier-architecture-in-aws-e5c24671f124)

 ![](arch_proposed.jpeg)